A symbolic algorithm for calculating power series expansions and dual intersection graphs of semistable models: Coverings of semistable models of curves

-We now take $r$ large enough so that the $r$-truncations of the roots are distinct.
-Suppose that $\alpha$ lies in the orbit corresponding to $y'$.
+Let $r>0$ be large enough so that the $r$-truncations of the roots (see \cref{def:Truncations}) are distinct.
+Suppose that $\alpha$ lies in the orbit corresponding to $x$.
 The reductions of the $c_{i}$ give a finite extension of fields

-We claim that $\ell$ is $k(y)$-isomorphic to $k(y')$.
-To that end, consider the induced extension of Henselizations $A:=\mathcal{O}^{\h}_{\mathcal{X},y}\subset B:=\mathcal{O}^{\h}_{\mathcal{X}',y'}$, which is \'{e}tale by assumption.
+We claim that $\ell$ is $k(x)$-isomorphic to $k(x')$.
+To that end, consider the induced extension of Henselizations $A:=\mathcal{O}^{\h}_{\mathcal{X},x}\subset B:=\mathcal{O}^{\h}_{\mathcal{X}',x'}$, which is \'{e}tale by assumption.
 Note that the residue fields are not changed after passing to the Henselization.
-We now recall that there is an equivalence between the category of finite \'{e}tale extensions of $A$ and the category of finite \'{e}tale extensions of $k(y)$, see \cite[\href{https://stacks.math.columbia.edu/tag/04GK}{Lemma 04GK}]{stacks-project}.
+We now recall that there is an equivalence between the category of finite \'{e}tale extensions of $A$ and the category of finite \'{e}tale extensions of $k(x)$, see \cite[\href{https://stacks.math.columbia.edu/tag/04GK}{Lemma 04GK}]{stacks-project}.
 Let $C$ be the \'{e}tale extension of $A$ corresponding to $\ell$ under this equivalence.
 Using Hensel's lemma and the fact that the power series expansions are unique, one directly sees that $\alpha\in{C}$.
-Suppose that $K(B)=K(A)(\alpha)$ is a strict subextension of $K(C)$, corresponding to an extension $k(y)\subset \ell'\subset \ell$.
+Suppose that $K(B)=K(A)(\alpha)$ is a strict subextension of $K(C)$, corresponding to an extension $k(x)\subset \ell'\subset \ell$.
 Let $m$ be the smallest integer such that $\overline{c}_{m}\notin \ell'$ and consider the element $z:=1/\pi^{m}(\alpha-\sum_{j=0}^{m-1}c_{i}\pi^{i})=c_{m}+\pi{h}\in K(C)\cap B=C$ for a suitable $h\in{B}$.
 We then have that $\overline{z}=\overline{c}_{m}\in\ell'$, a contradiction.
 We conclude that $C=B$.
-Note that this also implies that $n_{\alpha}:=[K(A)(\alpha):K(A)]=[\ell:k(y)]$, so that there are $n_{\alpha}$ embeddings of $K(A)(\alpha)$ into $K(A)^{\sep}$.
-The image of $\alpha$ under these embeddings are exactly the roots of $f(z)$ that are in the same $D_{y}$-orbit.
+Note that this also implies that $n_{\alpha}:=[K(A)(\alpha):K(A)]=[\ell:k(x)]$, so that there are $n_{\alpha}$ embeddings of $K(A)(\alpha)$ into $K(A)^{\sep}$.
+The image of $\alpha$ under these embeddings are exactly the roots of $f(z)$ that are in the same $D_{x}$-orbit.